Media and Entertainment Litigation

 - Artificial Intelligence concerns

-Haynes Boone has deep expertise at a national and international level in Anti-SLAPP litigation and legislation, including:
+Haynes Boone has deep experience at a national and international level in Anti-SLAPP litigation and legislation, including:

 - Testifying before Congress on federal Anti-SLAPP legislation